Parenting Tips 5 min read

 How to Care for Your Kid's Cold: A Parent's Practical Guide

 The first sign is usually the sniffle.
 Then comes the cough, the clinginess, and the 2 a.m. wake-up call because “my nose won’t work.”
-Kids catch 6-8 colds a year on average; more if they’re in daycare and each one feels like a mini marathon for parents.
-The good news?
+Kids catch 6-8 colds a year on average, more if they are in daycare, and each one feels like a marathon for parents.
 Most colds are mild, self-limiting viruses that resolve in 7-10 days with supportive care.
-The better news: you don’t need a pharmacy aisle to manage them.
+You do not need a pharmacy aisle to manage them.

-In this article, we’ll cover everything from symptom relief and hydration hacks to red flags that warrant a doctor visit, all based on pediatric guidelines and real parent wisdom.
+In this article, we will cover everything from symptom relief and hydration hacks to red flags that warrant a doctor visit, all based on pediatric guidelines and real parent wisdom.

 child with tissue